I love studying and writing about the inner workings of the mind, especially when it comes to understanding dreams.

 During different times in history, dreams have been approached from many different angles, including from a psychological view.
 There is no question that people dream.
 The questions lie with how and why.
 Different psychologists have attempted to explain its role within the context of human functioning.
-The psychological approach to dreaming has led to various theories as to why people dream based on the different psychological approaches to human functioning, and it has also led to the development of different opinions as to how people dream.
+The psychological approach to dreaming has led to various theories as to why people dream based on the different psychological approaches to human functioning.
+It has also led to the development of different opinions on how people dream.

 Psychological Approaches to Dreams